 Cheney wasn’t the only person who had these opinions on Iraq though.
 By showing real footage of Tony Blair and Hillary Clinton expressing their reasons as to why the war on Iraq was acceptable, McKay was able to highlight that political views can shift depending on circumstance and whether it will benefit someone’s own agenda.

-After watching the movie, you come to terms with how fucked up the political climate is.
+After watching the movie, you come to terms with how messed up the political climate is.
 It makes you question whether your own government is being controlled by someone or something higher up for financial gain.

 As Vice is what’s thought to be a truthful biopic of Dick Cheney, it only told us one side of the story.
 The film uses real accounts documented during Cheney’s career, with writers stating ‘we tried our fucking best’ to display an accurate portrayal which has been contested by Cheney’s daughter, Liz.